 We left behind our bags at Snowline Cafe, where we had stopped for lunch.
 We were glad to have no extra weight because by this time the trek was very challenging, and we were tired from the effort we’d put into the trek at Triund.

 However, reaching Illaqa around noon was a great feeling- we found tonnes of snow and we felt like we were near a glacier.
-The presence of snow, a stream, and the splendor of Moon Peak 800mts. above our crowns made the trip worth it.
+The presence of snow, a stream, and the splendour of Moon Peak 800mts. above our crowns made the trip worth it.

 Again; we couldn’t help thinking, what a contrast to the Bengaluru heat!

 The trek back to Triund saw the weather take a turn again and mild showers began.
-We decided carry on to Galu Devi to make good time.
+We decided to carry on to Galu Devi to make a good time.
 We were back by 4:15pm and took a taxi to MG.